jayventi/primes_n_e/README.md

 3) Install nodejs packages, in the nodejs_frontend directory execute npm install.
 A package.json file is provided.

-4) primes_n_e is now ready to run use nodemon server.js
+4) primes_n_e is now ready to run use node server.js

 ###TODO###
 Convert utilities into objects or procedures and assemble into one file with a linear execution order.
 Coalesce all configuration values into one file.